dhanyashreem2400/Bhagavad-Gita-Chrome-Extension/README.md

 ## Options

-The extension provides options to customize your experience:
+The extension provides options to customize your experience so feel free to as per your wish.

 ## Contributing

-If you find a bug, have a feature request, or want to contribute to the project, please follow the steps below:
+If you find a bug, have a feature request, or want to contribute to the project you are always welcome.

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
-3. Make your changes and commit them: `git commit -m 'Add your feature'`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Submit a pull request.

 ## License